 HIPAA and the Social Security Disability

 The Health Insurance Portability and Accountability Act of 1996 (HIPAA) (Public Law 104-191) affects an extensive range of health care issues.
 The major intent of HIPAA is to provide better access to health insurance, reduce administrative costs, limit fraud and abuse, and protect the privacy of health information.
-As required by HIPAA, the Department of Health and Human Services' (HHS) adopted uniform standards for the privacy of individually identifiable health information (the "Privacy Rule"), which became effective on April 14, 2001, and were significantly amended on August 14, 2002.
-Compliance with the final Privacy Rule is required as of April 14, 2003 for most health care providers, health care clearinghouses, and health plans.
+As required by HIPAA, the Department of Health and Human Services' (HHS) adopted uniform standards for the privacy of individually identifiable health information (the "Privacy Rule") in 2002.
+The Privacy Rule, as revised in 2013, regulates most health care providers, health care clearinghouses, and health plans, and their formal business associates.

 This fact sheet provides answers to frequently asked questions about the impact of the Privacy Rule on the Consultative Examinations (CE) you perform for the State Disability Determinations Services (DDS).
 The information here does not constitute formal legal advice, and health care providers need to assess their own legal obligations.